alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_056_eng.md

 This final check was called "Print 0 screening," meaning screening with the first positive film processed from the negative assembled through negative editing.
 Here we checked whether there were any fatal problems.
 Well, problems would be bad (bitter laugh).
 I also attended these checks.

-What I checked was screen color reproduction.
+What I checked was screen colour reproduction.
 Film impressions change considerably with printing.
-Naturally it starts with the negative, but color tones and transparency can look quite different depending on printing balance.
+Naturally it starts with the negative, but colour tones and transparency can look quite different depending on printing balance.

-Also, there were individual differences in cameras and lenses used for shooting—even with the same 35mm cameras, lens individual differences could subtly affect footage color tones.
-If everything were shot with identical lenses there'd be no variation, but when shooting in parallel on multiple photography tables, there could often be slight color variations cut by cut.
+Also, there were individual differences in cameras and lenses used for shooting—even with the same 35mm cameras, lens individual differences could subtly affect footage colour tones.
+If everything were shot with identical lenses there'd be no variation, but when shooting in parallel on multiple photography tables, there could often be slight colour variations cut by cut.

-Including adjustments for such things, technicians at processing labs would pre-adjust and print Print 0 to some degree (for this, we'd provide combinations of actual cels and backgrounds used in the main story as color references for each scene), but with animation, since light and color reproduction aren't shooting natural objects, some effects and color tones might be better emphasized depending on scenes.
+Including adjustments for such things, technicians at processing labs would pre-adjust and print Print 0 to some degree (for this, we'd provide combinations of actual cels and backgrounds used in the main story as colour references for each scene), but with animation, since light and colour reproduction aren't shooting natural objects, some effects and colour tones might be better emphasised depending on scenes.
 When intended effects didn't come out well, we'd have them adjust during printing.

-"Make flame colors stronger in this scene" or "make blue sky reproduction clearer," sometimes specifying cuts for adjustments.
+"Make flame colours stronger in this scene" or "make blue sky reproduction clearer," sometimes specifying cuts for adjustments.

 After screenings, we'd hold meetings with lab technicians and animation staff including the director to confirm and make requests.
 These adjustments were called "timing," and we always did this for film-screened works.
 Even with digital production today, this remains the final checkpoint for theatrical works screened on film.